benxiao/clarify/readme.md

 #### future work
-* it uses static horizontal and vertical constraints, but the horizontal constraints can be dynamically from nodes and links in your javascript with a little hint from the data itself. for example, the node can be assigned with stage number, and this can be used to compute the offset we should assign to it.
+* it uses static horizontal and vertical constraints, but the horizontal constraints can be generated from nodes and links in your javascript with a little hint from the data itself. for example, the node can be assigned with stage number, and this can be used to compute the offset we should assign to it.
 ```